 1) Assess Global Talent Needs

 You first need to assess your current position.
-This includes evaluating any talent gaps, identifying specific requirements, and determining whether you have the necessary resources and budgets to accommodate these new hires.
+This includes evaluating talent gaps, identifying specific requirements, and determining whether you have the necessary resources and budgets to accommodate these new hires.

 2) Develop a Global Recruitment Strategy

 As an example, for companies headquartered in the US, there is also a great opportunity to hire qualified bilingual talent on a remote basis across Latin America.
-With these countries situated in the same time zone, companies can hire candidates at a fraction of similarly qualified US residents.
+With these countries situated in the same time zone, companies can employ candidates at a fraction of similarly qualified US residents.

-In a country like Argentina for example, economic uncertainty within its borders can mean an increase in value of certain foreign currencies.
+In a country like Argentina, for example, economic uncertainty within its borders can mean an increase in the value of certain foreign currencies.
 One such example is with major US tech companies hiring Argentinean workers to remotely service their operations in Spain, leveraging the value of the EURO against the currently ailing Peso.

 3) Source Global Talent